Plawn/petit_interfacer/readme.md

 ## Whats is that for ?

-You have a framework that executes a particular prototype of function but you don't want to bother yourself or the end developper with using the exact prototype, then this will help
+You have a framework that executes a particular prototype of function but you don't want to bother yourself or the end developper with using the exact prototype, then this will help.

 This lib will attempt to automatically build an interface layer, for your functions without using the `**kwargs` magic and the dynamic nature of it.